francamps/data-data-workshop/Exercise1/README.md

 Now that we have something going on, let's see if we can load some data and play around with.
 Let's look at the JSON file we have with weather and time information for a second, the `5cities\_mini.json`.
 We will load the file straight from the script, but let's start using it from a variable where we copy the content itself.

 We've obtained this data from the [Open Weather Map API](http://openweathermap.org/current), which is a wonderful API to get started, very open and pretty easy to use.
+If you look at the file `5cities.json`, that is the format that comes straight from the API.
+I've simplified the data a little for this exercise.
 One option that the API allows is to pull weather data from several cities at the same time.
 We'll talk about how that works later, let's focus on the data for now (which has been very simplified to get started).

 Our data contains an object, delimited by `{}` curly brackets, and an array, delimited by `[]`.